-1. The first example is the hippos.
+1. The first example is the hippos, ἵππος.
 That's the river horse.
 The horse here in our text.
 We put a bit in the mouth of the horse and we turn the entire horse.
 This is a natural example.
 The strength of the horse reminds us of our natural beastly actions.
 The flesh is very strong.
 We are all naturally predisposed to evil.
 "In my flesh dwells no good thing."
-We come that way at birth.
-Totally depraved and we fight it until we go to heaven. - When we teach a horse to yield, he never loses his power, strength, or dignity.
-He becomes more useful.
-All that power unused is a waste.
-A unyielded Christian is also a waste.
-He has power and influence that are never used for the kingdom.
-We become 2000 pound grass eaters.
-God wants obedience.
+We are born that way.
+Totally depraved and we fight it until we go to heaven.
+The entire horde is controlled by a bit in the mouth.